leafo/lapis/docs/models.md

 SELECT * from "users" where "id" = 123;
 ```

-The following relations are available
+The following relations are available:

 ### `belongs_to`

+A relation that fetches a single related model.
+The foreign key column used to
-A one-to-one relation where the foreign key is located on the current model.
+fetch the other model is located on the same table as the model.

+The name of the relation is used to derive the name of the column used as the
+foreign key in addition to the name of the method added to the model to fetch
+the associated row.

+A `belongs_to` relation named `user` would look for a column named `user_id` on
+the current model.
+When the relation is fetched, it will be cached in a field
+named `user` in the model.

 ```lua